vitamin k

 romaine + warfarin

-Romaine lettuce contains roughly 48 to 60 mcg of vitamin K1 per cup shredded - lower than dark cooking greens but still meaningful at multi-cup salad servings.
-Large daily salads or romaine-heavy juices can supply enough phylloquinone to oppose warfarin and drift the INR downward.
+Romaine lettuce is a moderate source of vitamin K1 (phylloquinone) - lower than dark cooking greens but meaningful at multi-cup salad servings.
+Large daily salads or romaine-heavy juices can supply enough vitamin K to oppose warfarin and nudge the INR downward.
+The risk is in changing your romaine habit, not in eating it.

 microgreens + warfarin